microsoft/FluidFramework/packages/tools/webpack-fluid-loader/README.md

 In all modes you can start a detached container that you can later attach by appending `/manualAttach` to the url.
 For example - http://localhost:8080/manualAttach.

-You can interact with the component and do any number of operations before clicking the `Attach Container` button to attach the container.
+You can interact with the fluid object and do any number of operations before clicking the `Attach Container` button to attach the container.

 If in side by side mode, only one side will be visible until attached.